femosc2/ia-discord-bot-2/README.md

 ```

 ## Deployment
-The application is hosten with google cloud and managed by the author of the repo.
+The application is hosted with Google Cloud and managed by the author of the repo.

 ## Contribution
 Feel free to contribute whatever you want!
 Just open a pull request and I'll have a look!